Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Spring Festival| ©Elton Lau

 Piazza di Spagna is one of the most elegant and magical places in Rome.
-Its majestic staircase, built in the 18th century, makes it one of the busiest and liveliest spots in the city.
+Its majestic staircase makes this corner one of the busiest and liveliest spots in the city.
 Every year between March and April, depending on the year, the square is decked out to celebrate the Spring Festival.

 This celebration fills the steps of the square with thousands of white, pink and violet azaleas.
-And if you're too tired after a day's sightseeing, here's a little tip for the lazy!
-You can take the lift to the top of the square for a breathtaking view.
+And if you're too tired after a day of sightseeing, you can take the lift to the top for a breathtaking view.

 Nuria's Traveller Tip

-Relax in the literary café Greco, opened in 1760 and considered the oldest in the city, full of memorabilia from great writers such as María Zambrano!
+Relax in the literary café Greco, opened in 1760 and considered the oldest in the city, it's full of memorabilia from great writers such as Maria Zambrano!

 Visiting the exhibition at the Bompiani Patisserie| ©Vincenzo Pinto